any1canhack/AltiumLibs/README.md

 Resistor0603 and Resistor0402 are complete sets (~120 values each).
 Other categories are relatively sparse, but I expect them grow organically with new designs that need new parts.

+These libraries are not guaranteed correct, so please check closely if you use one of the components.